A Crown Molding Cutting How-to Tutorial

-The time has finally come for Matt and I to install crown molding in the Rebel House – yay!
-After nearly a year, we are almost finished!
-I’ve always found crown molding a little intimidating… There are a lot of fabulous crown molding cutting how-to articles on the web – a couple of my faves are from The Design Confidential and Sawdust Girl.
+I’ve always found crown molding a little intimidating but needed to add it to walls in the house.
+I had never installed crown before and was a little nervous – using a jig was extremely helpful!
+There are a lot of fabulous crown molding cutting how-to articles on the web – a couple of my faves are from The Design Confidential and Sawdust Girl.
 I had purchased the Crown Pro from Kreg Tools quite awhile back and decided to give that a try.

 First and foremost, let me state that the instruction booklet will become your best friend!
 It is very clearly written and easy to understand.
 It includes diagrams on inside corners and outside corners, as well as instructions on how to measure the wall corners.